seanbreckenridge/exobrain/functional/sicp/weeks/02/README.md

 * can be a member of an aggregate (e.g. array)
 * (sometimes included in the definition) can be anonymous - not bound to a `name` (i.e. lambads)

+Widespread use of first class types:

 * Basically every language supports numbers as first class.
 * Character/Strings are sometimes first class (e.g. not in C).
 * Data aggregates are rarely first class (you typically get a pointer to the data structure)
-* Not a lot of any language gives you functions as first class, though thats changing with newer languages.
+* Not many languages gives you functions as first class, though thats changing with newer languages.

 ### Procedures as Returned values: